A Quick-Start Guide to Passing the Ethics Domain on the NPE

 Focus on Rationale, Not Perfection

-Have I considered cultural and contextual factors?
+Have I examined cultural and contextual factors?

 Practise Using Real-Life Scenarios

-What builds confidence is applying those principles to real, messy examples.
-This is one of the key strategies I teach inside my NPE Preparation Course.
-Don’t just read the guidelines—apply them.
+Reading the Code is important, but it isn’t enough on its own.
+Building confidence comes from applying those principles to real-life examples.
+This is one of the key strategies I teach in my NPE Preparation Course.
+Don’t simply read the guidelines—apply them.

-✔ What were the competing principles?
+✔ What were the conflicting principles?

-✔ How would you justify your decision?
+✔ What course of action is most ethically sound, and how would you justify your decision?

 Final Thoughts: You Don’t Have to Be Perfect

-So if you’re preparing for the NPE:
+If you’re preparing for the NPE:

-Spend time revising ethical scenarios and vignettes.
+Dedicate time to revising ethical scenarios and vignettes.

 📚 Want to feel more confident heading into the NPE?

-Inside my NPE Prep Course includes:
+Inside my NPE Prep Course, you will find:

 ✔ Targeted ethics revision